 - Staff from Credit Suisse have given their time to assist with the design and production of our Annual Report since 2006.

 - City of London and Lumina regularly provide one-off volunteers as photographers, massage therapists, reflexologists, social media consultants, HR consultants, event organisers and mentors.

 - Canary Wharf Group have facilitated networking at St Hilda’s and Corporate Social Responsibility events to increase partnership work between local and corporate companies.

 Cheltenham Ladies’ College students

-Cheltenham Ladies’ College (CLC) students have been volunteering at St. Hilda’s for many years now in various capacities.
+Cheltenham Ladies’ College (CLC) students have been volunteering at St. Hilda’s East for many years now in various capacities.
 Typically, CLC students volunteer during school holidays from a few days to several weeks.

 CLC students have been involved in a wide range of projects including assisting with days trips’, helping in the crèche, organising activities such as quizzes and arts sessions.
 The Youth Project and Older People’s Project are among our services that have benefits from the girls’ involvement.

-A placement at St. Hilda’s will be an added interesting dimension to your university application, Duke of Edinburgh Award or generally to provide you with a new experience where you can meet a set of diverse and interesting people from a totally different background to yourself.
+A placement at St. Hilda’s East will be an added interesting dimension to your university application, Duke of Edinburgh Award or generally to provide you with a new experience where you can meet a set of diverse and interesting people from a totally different background to yourself.

 We also host international volunteers